tronprotocol/documentation-en/docs/api/http.md

 Return: the shielded TRC-20 transaction parameters

-Note: 1.
-The input parameters will differ according to the variety of shielded TRC-20 transaction type; 2. the `from_amount` is the real value, the `value` in note is the scaled value by `scalingFactor` set in the shielded TRC-20 contract, namely `from_amount` = `value` * `scalingFactor`.
-In this example, the value of `scalingFactor` is 100.
+Note: the input parameters will differ according to the variety of shielded TRC-20 transaction type